mturetsky98/quinoa/README.md

 <param ve-entity eid="Q76353">
 <param ve-entity eid="Q148600">
 {#paragraph4}

-### The Importance of Quinoa in Ancient Andean Diets

 Since quinoa is native to the Andes, it is most associated with the Inca Empire, which the Spanish conquistadors defeated in the mid-sixteenth century.
 But quinoa was domesticated and important to Andean diets long before the Inca empire.
 Quinoa was certainly important to Incan diets, though the extent to which it was central to culture and cuisine is unclear.
 Nevertheless, the Inca also referred to quinoa as chisiya mama, or Mother Grain.[^6]
 <param ve-image url="IncaMap2.jpg">